iamlogand/republic-of-rome-online/README.md

 # Republic of Rome

-A 'Hello World!'
-Django app deployed to AWS with a Postgres database.
+A "Hello World" Django app deployed to AWS with a Postgres database.
+A foundation on which to build something more complex.

+## Deployment

+A GitHub Actions Workflow is used to automatically deploy the app to AWS Elastic Beanstalk when there is a push to the "main" branch.

 URL: http://rorsiteb-env.eba-q4m3zrnr.eu-west-2.elasticbeanstalk.com/

-The app is deployed from the [**main** branch](https://github.com/iamlogand/RoR/tree/main) on GitHub to AWS by a local Jenkins instance.

-## Setup for Development
+## Development

+How to setup a local development environment:

 1. Clone this repository
 2. Create a Python-3.8 virtual environment